denten-books/plain-text/0-introduction.md

 travelers as voracious omnivores of text.
-This brief interjection about value is not meant to re-introduce, much less argue for a side in polarizing debates that set science against the humanities, positivism against relativism, or close reading against distant reading.
+This brief interjection about value is not meant to re-introduce, much less argue for a side in polarizing debates that set science against the humanities, positivism against relativism, or close against distant reading.
 In conceiving a field of activity to make space for this book, I cast my vote not for an ether/or but for an and.

 This is also not to say that I advocate ignorance, nor do I follow the Russian futurist poets, who at the beginning of the last century called on his peers to